 This is a common term used to refer to many different types of lights, from a yellow light on a traffic barrier to a red light on the back of a bicycle.
 Unfortunately, the term is sometimes also incorrectly used to denote Ex luminaires.
 In the Ex world, we prefer to emphasize the fact that safety is always more than just a single piece of equipment.
 People, products and places together make (or break) safety.

-Temperature class Temperature class (also known as ‘T-rating’) defines the explosion hazard type for the Ex product.
+Temperature class (also known as ‘T-rating’) defines the explosion hazard type for the Ex product.
 The class, from 1 to 6, indicates the highest temperature allowed without igniting anything in the area.
 Class defines risks of a zone in a given area.
 Learn more about Temperature Class.

 Short for Underwriters Laboratories.
 UL are the leading authorities in the United States certifying product compliance with quality, safety and other standards.
 This includes all Ex-related certifications.
 Products that have passed the rigorous certification tests get a unique certificate number and permission to use the “UL” label on product.